 Enya-kalia Jordan will perform with Cindy Paul, Tiana Sanders, Norma Porte, Mijka Smith, and Evan Frazier.

 Gabriella Di Giuseppe & Bridget James Ling are NYC based dancers.
 Graduated with their Bachelors in Dance from the University of Maryland, College Park.
-Gabriella and Bridget both have experience teaching dance to the youth in New York City.
-They’ve performed in works at the John F. Kennedy Center, Fertile Ground, Long Island City, NY, and The Craft, Brookly, NY.
+Gabriella and Bridget both have experience as Dance Educators in New York City.
+They’ve performed in works at the John F. Kennedy Center, Fertile Ground, Long Island City, NY, and The Craft, Brookly, NY, Smush Gallery, Jersey City, NJ.
 Bridget is the Operations Manager at Mark DeGarmo Dance, a freelance performer, and studio coordinator at 305 Fitness.
-Gabriella teaches dance full-time and continues to travel and set work in the DMV area, and is also a personal trainer. spoke, You Missed. will be performed at Smush Gallery in December 2019 and in WaxWorks at Triskelion Arts, Brooklyn, NY in April 2020.
+Gabriella teaches dance full-time and continues to travel and set work in the DMV area, and is also a personal trainer. spoke, You Missed. will be performed at Dixon Place, NYC in March 2020, as well as in WaxWorks at Triskelion Arts, Brooklyn, NY in April 2020.

 Callie Hatchett is a New York City based dance artist.
 She grew up in Alabama studying Vaganova based ballet under the direction of Meryane Martin Murphy.
 From her first pirouette, she was hooked.
 She continued her study of ballet, as well as other dance forms, and found her professional performing and choreographic career in the modern dance world.
 Callie holds a Bachelor of Arts degree in Dance from The University of Alabama, a Masters of Fine Arts degree in Dance Performance and Choreography from New York University’s Tisch School of the Arts and a Masters of Science degree in Education and Special Education from Touro College.
 She is a certified Pilates instructor through the Pilates Certification Center.
 Callie currently teaches ballet for Chrystie Street Ballet Academy and BAAD!
 The Bronx Academy of Arts and Dance.
 She is also a teaching artist for New York City Ballet and Mark DeGarmo Dance.